myrhodes/42ish.github.io/_posts/2013-07-03-The-common-sense-Guide-to-life-in-a-Pakistani-university.md

 Keep your PETER under control: PETER = personal entertainment through electronic resources.
 Save on your phone bill and get some good night sleep.

-Keep your FYP in mind: A wise senior once said that "FYP does NOT mean Final Year Phuddu".
+Keep your FYP in mind: FYP = Final Year Project.
+A wise senior once said that "FYP does NOT mean Final Year Phuddu".
 Enough said.

 Always remember that university life is a unique time to develop skills and good habits for life, make sure that you don't waste it.
 Good luck to you.